 Peter Unger, Professor of Philosophy, has written extensively in epistemology, ethics, metaphysics and the philosophy of mind.
 He has had fellowships from the National Endowment for the Humanities and the Guggenheim Foundation.
 He is the author of Ignorance: A Case for Scepticism (Oxford, 1975 and 2002); Philosophical Relativity (Blackwell and Minnesota, 1984; Oxford 2002); Identity, Consciousness and Value (Oxford, 1990); Living High and Letting Die: Our Illusion of Innocence (Oxford, 1996); and All the Power in the World (Oxford, 1996).
 Twenty-two of his previously published papers are contained in a two-volume collection comprising his Philosophical Papers, Volume 1 (Oxford, 2006) and his Philosophical Papers, Volume 2 (Oxford, 2006).
 Currently, his research interests are mainly in metaphilosophy and metaphysics, while his current teaching interests are mainly in metaphysics, ethics and metaphilosophy.

-Primarily a work in metaphilosophy, but also containing a lot of metaphysical material, as well as swatches about philosophy of language and philosophy of mind, his most recent book is Empty Ideas: A Critique of Analytic Philosophy, scheduled to come forth from the Oxford University Press in May, 2014.
+Primarily a work in metaphilosophy, but also containing a lot of metaphysical material, as well as swatches about philosophy of language and philosophy of mind, his most recent book is Empty Ideas: A Critique of Analytic Philosophy.

 Written for use by the OUP, here is the abstract for that almost entirely negative, and, perhaps, quite devastating, book: